hande-qmc/hande/documentation/manual/compile.rst

 A Docker image is also available to try out our code.
 After installing Docker (https://docs.docker.com/install/) you can run the following command:

-   docker run -it -v "$PWD":/home/mightybuilder/work handeqmc/hande_ubuntu18.04:latest
+   docker run -it handeqmc/hande_ubuntu18.04:latest

 to start an Ubuntu 18.04 container with the latest version of HANDE installed.
 The Python dependencies of HANDE are also installed in a virtual environment, which you can access with pipenv shell.

+To mount your local directory in common with the virtual machine use

+   docker run -it -v "$PWD":/home/mightybuilder/work handeqmc/hande_ubuntu18.04:latest